Ipazia-AI/latent-explorer/README.md

 pip install latent-explorer
 ```

-or download and install the [GitHub repository](https://github.com/Ipazia-AI/latent-explorer) with
+or download [repository](https://github.com/Ipazia-AI/latent-explorer) and install the package with
 ` pip install -e . `

 ## Demo
-The folder `tutorial` includes a script showcasing the pipeline: [`./tutorial/script.py`](./tutorial/script.py)
+The folder `tutorial` includes a script showcasing the pipeline [`tutorial/script.py`](./tutorial/script.py)

+*Since this framework executes several language model inferences, the use of a GPU is recommended ([see install CUDA](https://docs.nvidia.com/cuda/cuda-quick-start-guide/index.html)).

 ## Usage